Explore our newest colors - free samples available

 October 06, 2023 7 min read

-Luckily, cleaning your range hood doesn't have to be a chore.
-This article will cover the most effective ways to clean your stainless steel range hood, from simple DIY solutions to specialized cleaning products.
-We'll also provide tips and tricks to prevent future messes and keep your range hood looking new.
+Luckily, cleaning your stainless steel range hood doesn't have to be a daunting chore.
+By following the cleaning steps in this article you will get a concise and effective way to clean your stainless steel range hood.
+It will cover everything from using simple DIY solutions to which kind of specialized cleaning products are right for your hood.
+We'll also provide tips and tricks that will help prevent future messes and keep your stainless steel range hood looking new.

-1. Hood Body: This refers to the primary component of a range hood which contains the fan, filter, ductwork, and lighting system.
-Usually, it is constructed using long-lasting materials like stainless steel.
+1. Hood Body: This refers to the primary component of a range hood.
+It contains the fan, filter, ductwork, and lighting system.
+Usually, the hood body of premium stainless steel range hoods like those from ModernCopper, are constructed using high-grade stainless steel.

-2. Filters: The filters used in range hoods come in three types: mesh, baffle, and charcoal.
+2. Filters: The filters used in range hoods come in three types.
+These are mesh, baffle, and charcoal.
 They are usually made of either stainless steel or aluminum.
 These filters capture smoke, grease, and other cooking byproducts released during cooking.

 4. Ductwork: The ductwork in a range hood is the system of pipes that connect the hood to the outside of your home.
 It is responsible for venting out smoke, steam, and cooking odors.

-5. Lighting System: Most range hoods have built-in lighting, usually in halogen or LED bulbs.
+5. Lighting System: Most range hoods have built-in lighting.
+This is usually in halogen or LED bulbs.
 They provide additional illumination over the cooking surface.

-6. Control Panel: The control panel in a stainless steel range hood is a vital component that allows you to adjust the fan speed, turn the lights on/off, and activate other features.
+6. Control Panel: The control panel in a stainless steel range hood allows you to adjust the fan speed, turn the lights on/off, and activate other features.

 How To Clean Your Stainless Steel Range Hood